6 Ways to Onboard Customers to Your B2B eCommerce Portal

 By personally walking your customers through your B2B eCommerce platform, they will feel more comfortable using it because they were able to explore this new territory with you by their side.
 The demonstration process will also give you a chance to showcase to each customer specific features and functions that will be particularly useful to them.
 This is a great way of showing them that you truly understand their specific needs as well as how your new online storefront can fulfill those needs.

 You can also use the demo opportunity to showcase a specific feature of your B2B eCommerce portal that might be of particular interest to your customers and then explain to them how they can use it to their benefit.

-4. Take a test order.
+4. Have your customer place a test order.

 Whether you spent some time personally demonstrating your B2B eCommerce platform to your customers or sent them instructions on how to use it by email, how do you know for sure that they understood the basic functions of your online portal?
 This is where verification of your onboarding process comes in.